canonical/opensearch-operator/docs/how-to/persistent-storage.md

 of the data when the index was still part of the original cluster.
 ```

-## Expected result

-After reusing a disk within the same cluster, the new unit rejoins automatically with existing
-data.
-After `detach-cluster` or `unsafe-bootstrap`, the node joins the target cluster and
-`juju status` shows the unit `active/idle`.

 ```{caution}
 An `active/idle` status and a successful `detach-cluster` or `unsafe-bootstrap` message do **not** mean no data was lost.
 Always audit the recovered indices and document counts, and